← All posts

 • Transcript and school report.
 Submitted by your counselor.

-• Test scores, if submitting.
+• Test scores (required).
 Self-reported is fine for the application; official scores only if admitted and enrolling.

 • Mid-year report.
 Submitted by your school after first-semester senior grades close.